vercre/vc/docs/src/using/presentation/endpoints.md

 # Endpoints

-As mentioned previously, the issuance API is comprised of the a set of endpoints, called in sequence to issue a Credential.
+As mentioned previously, the presentation API is comprised of the a set of endpoints, called in sequence to issue a Credential.
 The primary endpoints are:

+- `Create Request` — prepares an Authorization Request for the Verifier to send to the Wallet to request authorization (in the form of Verifiable Presentations).

-- `Create Offer` — creates Credential Offer used by Issuer to initiate issuance
+- `Authorization Request` — used by the Wallet in cross-device flows to retrieve a previously created Authorization Request Object.

-- `Authorization` — OAuth 2.0 Authorization endpoint
-- `Token` — OAuth 2.0 Token endpoint
-- `Credential` — issues requested Credential
-- `Batch Credential` — issuances multiple Credentials in a single batch
-- `Deferred Credential` — issues Credential when issuance has been 'deferred'
-- `Metadata` — Issuer and Credential metadata
-- `Notification` — used by the Wallet to notify of events about issued Credentials
+- `Authorization Response` — the endpoint the Wallet sends the Authorization Response (containing Verifiable Presentations) back to the Verifier.

+- `Verifier Metadata` — endpoint to surface Verifier metadata to the Wallet.

 Each endpoint is described in more detail further down.

 ## Exposing Endpoints

-In order for Wallets to interact with issuance API, endpoints must be exposed over HTTP.
+In order for Wallets to interact with presentation API, endpoints must be exposed over HTTP.

 The following is a minimal example web server exposing endpoints required to support a minimal Pre-Authorized flow example.
 The example uses [axum](https://docs.rs/axum/latest/axum/), but any Rust web server should suffice.

 For the sake of brevity, imports, tracing, etc. are omitted.
-A more complete example can be found in the [examples directory](https://github.com/vercre/vercre/tree/main/examples/issuance).
+A more complete example can be found in the [examples directory](https://github.com/vercre/vercre/tree/main/examples/presentation).

 ```rust,ignore
 #[tokio::main]